 The Court’s Schedule

 Additionally, the court’s schedule and backlog of cases can also influence the timeline.
 If the court is overwhelmed with a large number of cases, it can cause delays in the proceedings.
-Moreover, the availability of judges, attorneys, and witnesses can also contribute to the overall length of the lawsuit.
+Moreover, the availability of judges, class action attorneys, and witnesses can also contribute to the overall length of the lawsuit.

 Legal Issues and Evidence